U.S. rivals seize on protest crackdowns to turn tables on human rights criticism

 Chechen leader Ramzan Kadyrov, who faces allegations of widespread human rights abuses, posted on social media this week that he was “watching with horror the situation in the United States, where the authorities are maliciously violating ordinary citizens’ rights,” the Moscow Times reported.

-And Maria Zakahrova, a spokeswoman for the Russian Foreign Ministry, said this week that “the United States has certainly accumulated systemic human rights problems: race, ethnic and religious discrimination, police brutality, bias of justice, crowded prisons and uncontrolled use of firearms and self-defense weapons by individuals, to name a few.”
+And the Russian Foreign Ministry said in a statement that “the United States has certainly accumulated systemic human rights problems: race, ethnic and religious discrimination, police brutality, bias of justice, crowded prisons and uncontrolled use of firearms and self-defense weapons by individuals, to name a few.”

-In a speech this week, Iran’s supreme leader Ayatollah Ali Khamenei described Floyd’s death in detail and noted that several other police officers who witnessed their colleague kneeling on his neck did not intervene.
+In a speech this week Iran’s supreme leader, Ayatollah Ali Khamenei, described Floyd’s death in detail and noted that several other police officers who witnessed their colleague kneeling on his neck did not intervene.

 “This is in their nature,” he said of Americans.

-“They commit crimes, you can see, heinous and open crimes, that’s how they act.
+“They commit crimes, you can see, heinous and open crimes.
+That’s how they act.
 They don’t apologize for that.
-At the same time they talk about human rights,” Khamenei said, according to an English interpretation of the remarks on Press TV, a state-run, English-language broadcaster.
+At the same time they talk about human rights,” Khamenei said, according to an English interpretation of the remarks on Press TV, a state-run English-language broadcaster.

-In Iraq, where Washington has condemned Iran-backed militias for likely killing hundreds of protesters last year, armed groups flipped the script.
-“The U.S. has always pretended to be number one in democracy but this is proven now as pure lies,” said Mohamed Mohiyeh, a spokesman for the Iran-backed Kataib Hezbollah group.
+In Iraq, where Washington has condemned Iran-backed militias for probably killing hundreds of protesters last year, armed groups flipped the script.
+“The U.S. has always pretended to be number one in democracy, but this is proven now as pure lies,” said Muhammad Mohiyeh, a spokesman for the Iran-backed Kataib Hezbollah group.
 “We see the racism and the violence they are using against protesters, putting the army in the streets against unarmed people.”

 On social media, the paramilitary-linked al-Ahad television channel posted photos of white men holding guns in the United States, with a caption reading, “Deployment of white armed militias on the streets of America after the killing of a black man.”